open5e/open5e/source/classes/sorcerer.rst

 ^^^^^^^^^^^^^

-When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell’s full force.
+When you cast a spell that forces other creatures to make a saving throw, you can protect some of those creatures from the spell's full force.
 To do so, you spend 1 sorcery point and choose a number of those creatures up to your Charisma modifier (minimum of one creature).
 A chosen creature automatically succeeds on its saving throw against the